-After surgery to place indwelling IV catheters, ewes are kept in 2.2 x 1m carts.
+After surgery to place indwelling IV catheters, ewes are kept in 1.5 x 1m carts.
 The sheep adapt readily to these carts and have free access to water, salt, and food.
-The bottom of the cart is plastic or smooth metal "pig" mesh through which feces and urine drop into a tray below the cart.
+The bottom of the cart is plastic mesh through which feces and urine drop into a tray below the cart.
 Each cart is cleaned daily.
 The sheep is dog-collared by a chain to the front of the cart during studies (~2hr) and for daily flushing of catheters (~15min).
-This is not a tight restraint, as chains are about 30 cm in length.
-Ewes are kept in these carts for 3 to 10 days.
-Previous studies have held ewes in similar carts for several weeks without problems or animal discomfort.
+This is not a tight restraint, as chains are about 12 inches in length.
+In previous studies, we have kept ewes in these carts for up to 10 weeks without problems or animal discomfort.
 Animals in these carts eat, drink, and gain weight appropriately.